English 43 -- British Literature II

 Required Texts:

-The books should all be available at the bookstore.
+The books should all be available at the bookstore, except the last one which is online.
 If not, you can use the ISBN numbers to purchase them online at your favorite discount book dealer.

 You might notice that we have no anthology for this class.
-Instead of a very expensive anthology, you will be downloading and printing out the shorter readings for this class.
-You will be required to print out readings from the web and bring them with you to class.
-Failure to do this will lower your class participation grade.
+Instead of a very expensive anthology, the shorter readings for this class are available in a file on our Canvas site.
+You will be required to print out these readings and bring them with you to class.

 Policies: